Snapchat/KeyDB-docs/docs/commands.md

 * `1` if the key exists.
 * `0` if the key does not exist.

-Since KeyDB 3.0.3 the command accepts a variable number of keys and the return value is generalized:
+The command accepts a variable number of keys and the return value is generalized:

 * The number of keys existing among the ones specified as arguments.
 Keys mentioned multiple times and existing are counted multiple times.